Open Access

 Vetenskapsrådet/The Swedish Research Council

-Open license (CC BY) must be used for publication.
+An open license (CC BY) must be used for publication.
 This license can also be applied to books, although in some cases, different licenses may be required for text and image content.
+Learn more through these links:

 - The Swedish Research Council